Skip to main content

 How does Benadryl affect the body?

-Benadryl belongs to a larger class of medications known as antihistamines.
+Benadryl belongs to a class of medications known as antihistamines.
 Histamine is a chemical the body releases to help fight off intruders, such as pollen or mold.
-It causes most common allergy symptoms, such as watery eyes, runny nose, and sneezing.
+It causes common allergy symptoms, such as watery eyes, runny nose, and sneezing.
 Benadryl blocks the action of histamine, which improves these symptoms.
 But it can also cause significant drowsiness, which is why diphenhydramine is often found in many OTC sleep medications, too.

 Can Benadryl harm your kidneys or liver?